Texel Tips for connoisseurs

 Have you discovered more pleasurable experiences on Texel?
 Then let us know in the comments.
 Or have you already tried some of the possibilities?
 Then tell us how you liked them.

 KLM and Lufthansa fly to Amsterdam.
-From there it goes by train and bus to the ferry terminal in Den Helder.
-We traveled by car to Den Helder and from there by ferry to the island.
-If you have more time for the journey, we recommend one Road trip through the Hanseatic cities in Holland.
+From there it goes by train and bus to the ferry station in Den Helder.
+We traveled by car to Den Helder and from there with the ferry crossed over to the island.
+If you have more time to travel, we recommend one Road trip through the Hanseatic cities in Holland.

 Accommodations on Texel: